tiry/PixelPulseNeo/ReadMe.md

 The project is broken down into multiple parts:

 <img src="pictures/PixelPulseNeo.png" width="800px"/>

- - the Web UI in ReactJS
+ - the Progressive Web UI in ReactJS
  - the API Server in Python/Flask
- - the CommandExecutor in Python
+ - the Driver written in Python
+    - CommandExecutor
+    - IPC remoting Client / Server
+    - CLI
+ - the power management

 ## Driver